raayandhar/raayandhar.github.io/README.md

 Todo:
 - ~Add random escher images~ DONE
 - ~Add favicon~ DONE
-- Add all the books and articles you've enjoyed
-  - Fix header and lack of space at reading.html
-  - Link reading.html to the main page
-  - Add custom favicon to reading page
-  - Make a new page with the full list of everything you've read (as a tracker, with year-by-year setup)
-    - Setup curius for all articles read, leave books, etc seperate
-- Make it so that no image repeats back-to-back when generating randomly
+- ~Make it so that no image repeats back-to-back when generating randomly~ DONE
-- Give credit to inspiration behind your website (Sara Venkatraman, Dexter Chua, etc)
+- ~Give credit to inspiration behind your website (Dexter Chua)~ DONE
-- Fun section (Springer GTM test, Chess, etc)
 - Add contact info section/route
 - Add more routes (projects, writing, etc)
 - Add a blog/writing section
 - See bookmarks and thought holding cell for more
-- Add an obfuscated email
+- ~Add an obfuscated email~ DONE